dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-06-12-bitcoin-is-an-idea.md

 5.  *b-money* by Wei Dai (1998)
 6.  *RPOW - Reusable Proofs of Work* by Hal Finney (2004)

-Let\'s take a closer look at these systems, see what they brought to the table, and explore why they failed.
+Let's take a closer look at these systems, see what they brought to the table, and explore why they failed.

 ### Ecash (David Chaum, 1982) {#Ecash-(David-Chaum,-1982)}